-5.1 Prudent global diversification of each Account's Investment Portfolio, by asset classes, underlying return-risk factors, geographic exposures, currencies and active management strategies, provides both substantial diminution of long-term total portfolio risk and broad access to the worldwide range of investment opportunities for generation of long-term returns.
-These characteristics can be achieved equitably for each Account through its respective holdings in two unitized pools internally established and maintained by CPP Investments: the return-maximizing, globally diversified Core Pool and the risk-calibrating, fixed income Supplementary Pool.
-CPP Investments achieves the distinct targeted risk level and appropriate return-risk exposures for each Account by appropriately allocating the assets of each Account between the two Pools.

-The majority of the non-fixed income portion of each Investment Portfolio is expected to be invested outside Canada.
-This greatly reduces dependence of portfolios' returns on the Canadian economy, thus mitigating the risk of exposure to adverse Canadian economic conditions and their impact on the CPP through lower than expected wage growth and contribution inflows.

-5.2 Foreign currency exposures in the Investment Portfolios are generally not hedged back to Canadian dollars, as over time the diversity of currency exposures mitigates longerterm risks.
+- 5.1 Prudent global diversification of each Account's Investment Portfolio, by asset classes, underlying return-risk factors, geographic exposures, currencies and active management strategies, provides both diminution of long-term total portfolio risk and broad access to the worldwide range of investment opportunities for generation of long-term returns.
+These characteristics can be achieved equitably for each Account through its respective holdings in two unitized pools internally established and maintained by CPP Investments: the globally diversified Core Pool and the fixed income and public credit Supplementary Pool.
+CPP Investments achieves the distinct targeted risk level and appropriate return-risk exposures for each Account by appropriately allocating the assets of each Account between the two Pools. - The majority of the non-fixed income portion of each Investment Portfolio is expected to be invested outside Canada.
+This greatly reduces dependence of portfolios' returns on the Canadian economy, thus mitigating the risk of exposure to adverse Canadian economic conditions and their impact on the CPP through lower than expected wage growth and contribution inflows. - 5.2 Foreign currency exposures in the Investment Portfolios are generally not hedged back to Canadian dollars, as over time the diversity of currency exposures mitigates longer-term risks.
 As a result, a significant portion of each Investment Portfolio is exposed to currency exchange rate movements in a mix of both developed and emerging markets.
 This currency exposure policy protects against the risks of exposure to a single currency, the Canadian dollar, with its strong dependence on the price of oil and other commodities.
+This policy also avoids the significant costs associated with currency hedging.

-- 5.3 Each Investment Portfolio is invested across the following asset classes/strategies: - Public Equity - Private Equity - Fixed Income (high quality governments' nominal bond issues) - Credit Investments (private debt including mortgages on properties, and publicly-traded fixed income other than high quality government bonds) - Real Assets (public and private, including real estate ownership, infrastructure, natural resources, energy and renewables) - Cash (including controlled external financing used to enhance liquidity, to expand the invested asset base, and to allow enhanced diversification) and Absolute Return Strategies (ARS). - 5.4 Current targets for strategic portfolio composition five years and beyond for each Investment Portfolio are the following approximate allocations shown in Exhibit 2
+- 5.3 Each Investment Portfolio is invested across the following asset classes/strategies: - Public Equity - Private Equity - Fixed Income (high quality governments' nominal bond issues) - Credit Investments (private debt including mortgages on properties, and publicly-traded fixed income other than high quality government bonds) - Real Assets (public and private, including real estate ownership, infrastructure and sustainable energies) - Cash (including controlled external financing used to enhance liquidity, to expand the invested asset base, and to allow enhanced diversification) and Absolute Return Strategies - 5.4 Current targets for Strategic Portfolio composition five years and beyond for each Investment Portfolio are the following approximate allocations shown in Exhibit 2:

 Strategic Portfolio Composition Exhibit 2

 Base CPP Additional CPP

 Asset Class % of total % of total

-Public Equity 26 14
+Public Equity 23 14

-Private Equity 20 11
+Private Equity 23 14

-Fixed Income 27 60
+Fixed Income 32 39

-Credit Investments 13 7
+Credit Investments 17 31

-Real Assets 34 19
+Real Assets 31 19

-Cash and Absolute Return Strategies (20) (11)
+Cash and Absolute Return Strategies (27) (16)

 Geographic Region % of total % of total

-Canada 11 51
+Canada 8% 44%

-Developed Markets ex-Canada 56 31
+Developed Markets excluding Canada 59% 37%

-Emerging Markets 33 18
+Emerging Markets 33% 19%

-Actual compositions of the Investment Portfolios will vary from the above weights within Board-approved limits as markets and asset values fluctuate, and as CPP Investments reviews its target asset allocations annually and its strategic asset allocations at least every three years.
+- Actual compositions of the Investment Portfolios will vary from the above weights within Board-approved limits as markets and asset values fluctuate, and as CPP Investments reviews its target asset allocations annually. - 5.5 Strategic Portfolio allocations are reviewed by CPP Investments at least triennially, in line with review of the Reference Portfolios as described in section 4.5.